USCMSTier3/fallback-test/README.md

 To test, setup a CMSSW release and execute run\_analysis.sh:

-You can edit siteconf/JobConfig/site-local-config.xml <event-data> block to change fallback methods before running the analysis script.
+You can edit the siteconf/JobConfig/site-local-config.xml \<event-data\> block to change fallback methods before running the analysis script.

 E.g:
 ```